barakfisher/expensify-app/readme.md

-git init - Create a new git repo git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from stagin area git log - View recent commits
+git init - Create a new git repo git status - View the changes to your project code git add - Add files to staging area git commit -m - Creates a new commit with files from stagin area git log - View recent commits git commit -am - if there are no new files we dont need to add
+    everything just use the -am flag

 #SSH
 ls - will show all files in the directory